-When monitoring ECG, the Propaq MD unit may display the following messages:
+When monitoring ECG, the Propag M unit may display the following messages:

 System Message Cause LEAD FAULT The current ECG source lead is defective (check lead and replace, if necessary).
 OR An unavailable waveform source has been specified for the trace display (check specified waveform source and correct, if necessary).
-PADDLE FAULT or CABLE FAULT Check the pad, paddle or cable and replace if necessary.
-Remove the Multi-Function Cable and electrodes from the AutoPulse Plus, and connect the Multi-Function Cable directly to the electrodes.